nicfel/Substitution-model-averaging/README.md

 > **Topics for discussion:**
 >
-> - We cannot estimate the substitution rate, so branches in the tree will not be measured in units of time.
+> - We cannot estimate the substitution rate, so branches in the tree will not be measured in calendar time.
 What will be the units for branch lengths in the estimated tree?
 >
 > - Suppose we used individual substitution models for each partition.
 What does the estimated mutation rate for each partition represent?
 Would the rate of each partition be identifiable?
 >